TREASURIES-Yields hit four-week highs on British inflation, Fed expectations

 By Karen Brettell

-NEW YORK, April 19 (Reuters) - Benchmark 10-year Treasury yields reached four-week highs on Wednesday, while interest rate sensitive two-year yields hit a five-week top, as global yields were dragged upwards by higher than expected inflation in Britain and as investors priced for the possibility the Federal Reserve could keep hiking rates.
+NEW YORK, April 19 (Reuters) - Benchmark 10-year Treasury yields edged down from four-week peaks reached earlier on Wednesday but remained higher on the day as global yields were dragged upward by higher-than-expected inflation in Britain and as investors priced for the possibility the Federal Reserve could keep hiking interest rates.

 Britain was the only country in western Europe with double-digit inflation in March.
 Consumer price inflation (CPI) dropped to an annual rate of 10.1%, down from 10.4% in February but well above the 9.8% forecast by economists polled by Reuters and the 9.2% predicted by the Bank of England in February.